A Degree in Philosophy: How to Know Thyself and Yet Earn a Living from It

 • Epistemology is the study of knowledge.
 Epistemologists discuss how knowledge is gained and the nature of justification.
 Common questions include: Must we be certain in order to know?
 What’s the difference between knowing and believing?

 • Social and Political Philosophy is concerned with how human societies interact with each other.
-Often, this field engages with social sciences like psychology, sociology and economics in order to debate the effectiveness or justification of various institutions.
+Often, this field engages with social sciences like psychology, sociology, and economics in order to debate the effectiveness or justification of various institutions.
 Common questions include: What is justice?
 In what ways are women affected by patriarchy?
 What does it mean to say an institution is racist?

 • Aesthetics is the philosophy of art and beauty.
 Philosophers in this field debate the properties of art pieces, how those properties manifest in perception, and standards of beauty.

 Want to learn more about this possible career path and college major?
+Have questions about which UNCF colleges and universities offer degrees in philosophy?
+Looking for help with financing this degree

-Click Here so We can Help You!
+Click Here So We Can Help You!

 Student at Paine College in cap and gown in silhouette in front of stained glass window